pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     Restart Tada

 We'll also let you ask for the closest Color to a 24-Bit Color.
-At the gShell or replit Linux Terminal Shells, you'll get the 24-Bit Color you asked for.
+At the gCloud or replit Linux Terminal Shells, you'll get the 24-Bit Color you asked for.
 At macOS, you'll settle for the closest 8-Bit Color

     Relaunch